 As part of the deal, Luckin Coffee gains visibility through virtual signage at the Australian Open.
 It also carries out giveaways for a co-branded product during the competition.

-As part of the deal, M&M also launched a pop-up store at the Australian Open.
+As part of the deal, M&M’s operates a dedicated pop-up store at the Australian Open.

 Part of the American multinational hospitality company Marriott International, Marriott Bonvoy is a travel loyalty programme.
 It was announced as the Official Hotel Partner of the Australian Open in November 2021 on a multi-year deal.

-In November 2024, the partnership was further extended to a multi-year deal.
-Marriott Bonvoy returned as the Official Hotel Partner for the Australian Open, while also covering the official lead-in tournaments: the United Cup, the Hobart International, the Brisbane International, and the Adelaide International.
+In November 2024, the partnership was further extended as part of another multi-year agreement.
+Marriott Bonvoy returned as the Official Hotel Partner of the Australian Open, while also covering the official lead-in tournaments: the United Cup, the Hobart International, the Brisbane International, and the Adelaide International.

-Apart from branding rights, the deal entails Marriott Bonvoy providing accommodation for “the biggest names in tennis” in its array of five-star hotels.
-The partnership also entails packages that give members exclusive access to money-can’t-buy events and experiences, like premium viewing tickets across marquee matches for both women’s and men’s finals as well as access to Marriott Bonvoy’s private hospitality suite.
-Opportunities to experience exclusive tennis clinics and events with tennis legends and trophy photo opportunities are also part of the agreement.
+Apart from branding rights, the current agreement entails Marriott Bonvoy providing accommodation for “the biggest names in tennis” in its array of five-star hotels.
+The partnership also entails packages that give members exclusive access to money-can’t-buy events and experiences, such as premium viewing tickets across marquee matches for both women’s and men’s finals as well as access to Marriott Bonvoy’s private hospitality suite.
+Opportunities to experience exclusive tennis clinics, events with tennis legends, and trophy photo opportunities are also part of the agreement.

-The multinational financial services corporation has served as the official payment partner to the Australian Open since its 2017 edition.
+The multinational financial services corporation has served as the official payment partner of the Australian Open since its 2017 edition.

 Besides branding rights, the deal sees Mastercard offer exclusive fan experience opportunities to its customers.